1 Bg 11-1972: The Universal Form

 > spiritual or material.
 Everyone is below Him.
 No one can

-> therefore His activities and potencies are supreme.
-It is
+> activities and potencies are supreme.
+It is also stated

-> also stated that He does not have senses like ours.
-He can
+> that although He does not have senses like ours, He can

-> perform all sensual activities; therefore His senses are
+> perform all sensory activities; therefore His senses are

 > neither imperfect nor limited.
 No one can be greater than